 The country code for calling the Czech Republic is 00420 or +420.
 Since 2002 there are no city codes.
 Within the Czech Republic you just dial the 9-digit number.
-Telephone boxes on the street are usually glass structures with blue roofs, and may be found all over the republic.
-Phones are also located at metro stations and major post offices.
+Telephone boxes on the street are usually glass structures with blue

-When you are calling from a public phone you will need a coins or a telephone card, which you insert into a slot in the lower part of the telephone.
+When you are calling from a public phone you will need coins or a telephone card, which you insert into a slot in the lower part of the telephone.
 Follow the prompts on the displays which are always available in several languages.
-The telephone cards are available from the $O_2$ branches or from some newsagent's shops.
+Telephone cards are available from the O_2 branches or from some newsagent's shops.

 Currently three major mobile telephone network operators function in the Czech Republic: O2, T-mobile and Vodafone.
-All of them offer a prepaid SIM cards for reasonable prices.
+All of them offer prepaid SIM cards for reasonable prices.
 There are several types of these SIM cards with various amount of credit.